Person20020/usb-hub-dac/README.md

 # USB Hub / DAC

+A simple USB hub with 3 USB C outupts and a built in DAC for a 3.5mm audio output.
+It uses a SL2.1a USB hub controller and a PCM2902 DAC.

+FULL RENDER

+## PCB
+The PCB is designed to be mounted into the case using four M2x6mm screws into the four printed standoffs that use heat set inserts.
+The mute button is mounted on the top of the PCB and the case has a bulit in flexing tab that is used as a push button.

+RENDER OF PCB

+PCB LAYOUT

+SCHEMATIC

 ## Parts

 | Part                                    | Quantity | LCSC #    | Price (each) | Total price      | Link                                                       |